-- 7.3.1 All plans of subdivision, severances and site plans which are approved along a Village road, shall be subject to a road widening dedication sufficient to achieve the minimum right-of-way width established by this Plan. - 7.3.2 The minimum right-of-way for Village roads on the rural designated lands shall be 20 m (66 ft.) and in the urban areas shall be a minimum 16 m (52 ft.) if it is an existing opened or unopened road allowance, but which may be increased to 20 m (66 ft.) if it is a new road.
+- 7.3.1 All plans of subdivision, severances and site plans which are approved along a Village road, shall be subject to a road widening dedication sufficient to achieve the minimum right-of-way width established by this Plan. - 7.3.2 The minimum right-of-way for Village roads in the rural areas shall be 20 m (66 ft.) and in the urban areas shall be a minimum 16 m (52 ft.) if it is an existing opened or unopened road allowance, but which may be increased to 20 m (66 ft.) if it is a new road.